 VAVS encourages family volunteering.
 Contact your local VAVS Program Manager to discuss potential projects for your family and friends.
 Return to Top

-Simply stated, no. VAVS volunteers are to supplement to the work of VA paid staff.
+Simply stated, no. VAVS volunteers are to augment and support the work of VA paid staff, in order to better serve our Veterans.
 However, being a volunteer looks great on a resume.
-Plus, you'll get much needed, 'real-world' experience by volunteering on a regular basis.
 Return to Top

-Pets who visit patients in a medical setting are required to be certified by through an official pet therapy certification program.
-Your sweet Lab may be very docile and loving, but a strange surrounding such as a hospital with all the activity and unique smells could cause him to behave erratically.
+Pets who visit patients in a medical setting are required to be certified by an official pet therapy certification program.
+Your pet may be very docile and loving, but a strange surrounding such as a hospital with all the activity and unique smells could cause it to behave erratically.
 Please call your local VAVS program office for further information.
 Return to Top